 This means that out of every 10 customers who reach the checkout page, you can expect 8 to 9 of them to leave before making their purchase.

 Unfortunately, it's unavoidable that some customers will end up changing their minds at the checkout stage, but this could also be indicative of poor checkout page optimization.

-Plenty of websites put a large focus on making a clean design, strong branding, and adding all the bells and whistles to their store- But when it comes to checkout pages, they trip up.
+Plenty of website optimization tactics put a large focus on making a clean design, strong branding, and adding all the bells and whistles.
+But when it comes to checkout pages, they trip up.

 Fortunately, there are still plenty of sites out there with great checkout pages.